hexagontechinc/WIP/README.md

 ## Note on network latency:

-In this application, the performance is limited by the bandwidth of your local network (not to be confused with neural network ;) ).
+In this application, the performance is limited by the bandwidth of your local network (not to be confused with convolutional neural network - CNN).
 All the activity can be challenging for a router to keep up with.
 5 GHz(802.11 ac in marketing speak) bands are recommended.

 ## Development